Bed and breakfast accommodation in the unique historic surroundings of a traditional college dating from 1596, in the centre of Cambridge.

 Food and Drinks

-The College student bar is not open out of term, however, due to our city centre location there are numerous pubs located only a short distance away from the College.
+The College student bar is not open out of term, however, the city centre location means there are numerous bars and restaurants located only a short distance away from the College.

 Grounds and gardens